 The most common forms of post-conviction relief are:

-A motion to overturn the conviction based on ineffective assistance of counsel (i.e., your lawyer in the criminal case did a deficient job);
+A motion to overturn the conviction based on ineffective assistance of counsel (ie, your lawyer in the criminal case did a job deficient);

-A motion for re-sentencing to avoid a conviction for an aggravated felony (an important concept in criminal immigration law) or other deportable or inadmissible crime;
+A motion for re-sentencing to avoid a conviction for an aggravated felony (an immigration Important concept in criminal law) or other inadmissible or deportable crime;

 Example : Nikki is an immigrant from Jamaica.
-She has lived in the U.S. for 15 years and has a green card.
+She has lived in the US for 15 years and have a green card.

-One of Nikki's friends (who is a U.S. citizen) hires a lawyer, who advises the friend to enter a "no contest" plea .
-Nikki assumes that the same advice would apply to her as well and decides to plead "no contest" too.
+One of Nikki's friends (Who is a US citizen) hires a lawyer, WHO advises the friend to enter a "no contest" plea .
+Nikki Assumes That the same advice would apply to her as well and decide to plead "no contest" too.

 2. Post-Conviction Relief Based on Ineffective Assistance of Counsel